TaymazKH/microservices-lambda-and-k8s-port/docs/service-architecture.md

       sending HTTP requests.
     - RPC name constants: same as the constants with the same names in gRPC services.
 - Functions: each function in a stub (except the `init` function in Golang stubs) represents an RPC.
-They receive a proto message (same as the RPC input in the service definition) and headers, and either return a proto message or raise an error.
+They receive a proto message (same as the RPC input in the service definition) and headers (as a way to communicate context), and either return a proto message or raise an error.
 They call the `marshal_request`, `send_request`, and `unmarshal_response` functions in order.

 ## Web Service

+In our architecture, web services are created directly from normal HTTP servers by attaching the Lambda integration to the existing code.
+In Lambda, HTTP requests are reconstructed from Lambda requests, then the existing HTTP handlers are invoked, and finally the HTTP response is captured and converted to a Lambda Response.
+This was to make porting existing services much easier.

 ### Constants and Variables